Manchester School of Theatre announces first shows in outstanding new performance venue

 Originally established to provide acting lessons for opera singers at the Royal Northern College of Music, Manchester School of Theatre is now rightly recognised as one of the elite drama schools in the UK, recently ranked 4th for drama and dance in the Guardian University Guide.

-One of only 20 classical conservatoire-style acting schools in the country, the School is a member of the industry’s heralded Federation of Drama Schools.
+The School is a member of the industry’s heralded Federation of Drama Schools.
 It also sits among a community of artists, writers, filmmakers and other creatives within Manchester Metropolitan’s Arts and Humanities faculty.

 Benefiting from its location in the dynamic, creative city of Manchester, the School works closely with its cultural institutions, including the BBC, HOME, Royal Exchange Theatre, RNCM and the Halle Orchestra.
 Recent students have won the Alan Bates Award, The Carleton Hobbs Bursary Award and the Laurence Olivier Bursary, and continue to progress successfully into the industry.